HESAL Assistantships, Scholarships, and Fellowships

 - Cosmo F. & Antoinette V. Guido Research Scholarship in Higher Education and Student Affairs Leadership: for HESAL Ph.
 D. students conducting research on issues related to diversity and social justice prior to the comprehensive exam.

 - Ted Oppelt Higher Education and Student Affairs Leadership Award: for HESAL Ph.D. students with 3.5+ GPA; enrolled in six (6) or more credit hours per semester.
-Students must submit a UNC Universal Scholarship Application and FAFSA to be eligible.

 Additional information about financial assistance is available at the Graduate School website.